There are countless products and creations that come from cannabis strains; it's truly a gift that keeps growing and giving.

 Instead, decarboxylation is usually the go-to process.
 Decarboxylation (the scientific word for drying and curing) is a process that deeply affects terpenes—the oils within the plant's cells that contribute to flavor.
 The terpenes are typically depleted with increased exposure to oxygen, heat, and light.
-Terpenes and terpenoids are huge contributing factors to the unique taste, smell, and medicinal trait of each strain of cannabis, and there are hundreds of (identified) types.
+Terpenes and terpenoids are huge contributing factors to the unique taste and smell of each strain of cannabis, and there are hundreds of (identified) types.

 Terpene content is the biggest distinction between live resin and normally decarboxylated flower.
 However, an additional perk is that live resin concentrates have a much higher THC content.
 For comparison, average plant matter can contain up to 25% THC.
 With live resins, it can be as much as 80-90% THC.
 This has a large appeal to members of the cannabis community, for the obvious benefits of high THC levels.
 However, since the main purpose of live resin is higher terpene levels, THC does vary and can take a backseat to other properties.